ChrisBetancur/BetCompiler/README.md

 # BetCompiler
 Compiler for my own language.
-Combination of my favorite features of python, C and Java
+Combination of my favorite features of python, C and Java.
+Currently able to process basic arithmetic, store 64 bit integer variables and print one expression or integer variable at a time.

 ### Road Map
 - [x] Lexer